Highly Fluorinated Graphene: Results and Discussion

 Projecting the DFT results for electronic properties onto tight-binding bands can give physical insight into binding and electrical properties.
 We do this projection onto a set of maximally localized Wannier functions (MLWF).
-Figure~\ref{fig:bandstructures} gives the DFT band dispersion plots along with the corresponding MLWF orbital projections of graphene and of several illustrative fluorinated graphene systems.
+Figure~\ref{fig:bandstructures} gives the DFT band dispersion plots along with the corresponding MLWF orbital projections of pristine graphene and of several illustrative fluorinated graphene systems.
 In the Wannierization of the DFT results the high symmetry energy bands are disentangled separately in the following energy windows: the valence band, the localized states in the band gap, and the lowest energies of the conduction band.
-In the valence band, there are branches coming from s-like states centered on F atoms that are separated at very low energies ($< 10$~eV).
-The other bands are disentangled in terms of the following orbitals (Wannier states): one s-like orbital centered on each C-C pair ($\sigma$ bond) including both $sp^{2}$ (non-fluorinated) and $sp^{3}$ (fluorinated) carbons, which produce deep energy states; one $s$-like orbital centered on each C-F pair, also with a low energy in the valence band; one $p_z$-like orbital for each pair of neighboring non-fluorinated neighboring C atoms ($\pi$ bond) at the top of the valence band; two $p_x$, $p_y$ orbitals on each F atom accounting for the paired electrons in the $p$-shells of the F atoms and giving localized (non-dispersive), low energy states.
-For the conduction bands we interpolate only the branches in a small low-energy window that are relevant for transport models.
+In the valence band, there are branches coming from s-like states centered on F atoms that are separated at very low energies ($< -10$~eV).
+The other bands are disentangled in terms of the following orbitals (Wannier states): one s-like orbital centered on each C-C pair ($\sigma$ bond) including both $sp^{2}$ (non-fluorinated) and $sp^{3}$ (fluorinated) carbons, which produce deep energy states; one $s$-like orbital centered on each C-F pair, also with a low energy in the valence band; one $p_z$-like orbital for each pair of non-fluorinated neighboring C atoms ($\pi$ bond) at the top of the valence band; two $p_x$, $p_y$ orbitals on each F atom accounting for the paired electrons in the $p$-shells of the F atoms and giving localized (non-dispersive), low energy states.
+For the conduction bands we interpolate only the branches in a small low-energy window that contains the bands that are most relevant for transport.
 Higher states cannot be disentangled with tight-binding orbitals because they hybridize at high energies with an unlimited number of quasi-free surface states.
 We find that the lowest conduction branches are given by $p_z$-like orbitals centered on C-F pairs (antibonding $\sigma^{*}$ states) and by a combination of $d_{xz}$ and $d_{yz}$-like orbitals centered on unfluorinated C-C pairs (antibonding $\pi^*$ states).
-For fully fluorinated graphene we have only the former set of orbitals.
+For fully fluorinated graphene the conduction band is made up solely by $p_z$-like orbitals centered on C-F pairs.